ivan-sincek/chad/README.md

 All regular expression searches are case-insensitive.

-Web content fetched from the URLs in Chad results will be matched against all the regular expressions (`extract` attributes) in the template file in order to find as much relevant data as possible.
+Web content fetched from the URLs from Chad results will be matched against all the regular expressions (`extract` attributes) from the template file in order to find as much relevant data as possible.

 To extract data without validating it, omit `validate` attributes from the template file as necessary.